Market Cap vs Enterprise Value

 What is Enterprise Value?

-Enterprise Value on the other side is a more comprehensive and an alternative approach to measuring a company’s total value.
-It takes into account various financial metrics such as market capitalization, debt, minority interest, preferred shares and total cash and cash equivalents to arrive at the total value of a company.
-Although the minority interest and preferred shares are most of the times kept on zero effectively, this may not be the case for some companies.
+Enterprise Value, on the other side, is a more comprehensive and alternative approach to measuring a company’s total value.
+It takes into account various financial metrics such as market capitalization, debt, minority interest, preferred shares, and total cash and cash equivalents to arrive at the total value of a company.
+Although the minority interest and preferred shares are most of the time kept on zero effectively, this may not be the case for some companies.

-In simple words, enterprise value is a total price of buying a company as it calculates the accurate value of a company.
+In simple words, enterprise value is the total price of buying a company as it calculates the accurate value of a company.